Trump turns from pomp to business in UK visit

 Traditionally, U.S. presidents avoid interjecting themselves in the domestic politics of other nations.
 But Trump is far from traditional.

-Trump told the Sunday Times in an interview ahead of his visit that Britain should "walk away" from talks and refuse to pay a 39 billion-pound ($49 billion) divorce bill if it doesn't get better terms from the EU.
+Trump told the Sunday Times in an interview before arriving that Britain should "walk away" from talks and refuse to pay a 39 billion-pound ($49 billion) divorce bill if it doesn't get better terms from the EU.

-That move, known as a "hard Brexit," could have a devastating impact on the U.K. economy, according to many experts, and stands in contrast to a previous White House position that the departure should be done as painlessly as possible.
-Others in the U.K. are urging for a second referendum that could keep the EU intact.
+That move, known as a "hard Brexit," could have a devastating impact on the U.K. economy, according to many experts, and stands in contrast to a previous White House position that the departure should be as painless as possible.
+Others in the U.K. are pressing for a second referendum that could keep the EU intact.

 The president has also opined that Brexit party leader Nigel Farage, an outspoken advocate of leaving the EU without a deal, should be given a role in the negotiations.
 Farage, a divisive figure in Britain, has long been a Trump supporter.
-And while Trump has avoided criticizing May on this visit, unlike a year ago when he blistered her in an email just before landing in London, the president has also touted her rival, Conservative Party leadership candidate Boris Johnson, as an "excellent" leader for the U.K.
+And while Trump has avoided criticizing May on this visit, unlike a year ago when he blistered her in a newspaper interview just before landing in London, the president has touted her rival, Conservative Party leadership candidate Boris Johnson, as an "excellent" leader for the U.K.

 The economic meeting at St. James's Palace brought together 10 leading companies — five from the UK and five from the United States.
 CEOs and senior representatives from BAE Systems, GlaxoSmithKline, National Grid, Barclays, Reckitt Benckiser, JP Morgan, Lockheed Martin, Goldman Sachs International, Bechtel and Splunk were listed as attending.

-The U.S. president arrived in London at a precarious moment, amid a fresh round of impeachment fervor back home and uncertainty on this side of the Atlantic.
-The day of meetings with May comes after a whirlwind of pomp, circumstance and protest for Trump, who had lunch with Queen Elizabeth II and tea with Prince Charles before a grand state dinner at Buckingham Palace.
+The U.S. president arrived in Britain at a precarious moment, amid a fresh round of impeachment fervor back home and uncertainty on this side of the Atlantic.
+The day of meetings with May follow a whirlwind of pomp, circumstance and protest for Trump, who had lunch with Queen Elizabeth II and tea with Prince Charles before a grand state dinner at Buckingham Palace.

 The queen used her toast to emphasize the importance of international institutions created by Britain, the United States and other allies after World War II, a subtle rebuttal to Trump, a critic of NATO and the U.N.